microbuilder/armreveng/armasm_primer.md

 NOTE: There are also register aliases that are sometimes used in code:

-- `A` indicates the four parameter arguments, which are caller-saved
+- `A` indicates the four function arguments, which are caller-saved on the stack
-- `V` indicates the 8 variables values, which are callee-saved
+- `V` indicates the eight variables arguments, which are callee-saved

 |Register|Alias/Synonym|
 |--------|-----------|